Spartan Warrior TattooBlack & Grey / Coloured / Custom / Other Tattoos / Realistic

 - The Perioeci, whose name means “dwellers-around,” worked as craftsmen and traders, and built weapons for the Spartans

-Spartan boys started their military training at age 7, when they left home and entered the Agoge.
+Spartan boys started their military training at age 7 when they left home and entered the Agoge.
+Spartans also valued knowledge, took education seriously and even had a democratic government.
+They were the most feared military army in the Greek world between the 4th and 6th century.